racket/racket/racket/src/racket/README.txt

-This directory contains most of the source code to the traditional implementation of Racket.
+This directory contains most of the source code to the Racket BC implementation.
 See "../README.txt" for general information on building.

 ========================================================================
  CGC versus 3m
 ========================================================================

-Traditional Racket and GRacket have two variants: CGC and 3m.
+Racket BC and GRacket BC have two variants: CGC and 3m.
 The CGC variant is older, and it cooperates more easily with extensions written in C. The 3m variant is the default: it is more robust and usually provides better overall performance.